jameskirsch/Unofficial-K-and-R-Solutions-in-C/README.md

 # Unofficial-K-and-R-Solutions-in-C
-My Solutions to K&amp;R Exercises
+My Solutions to K&amp;R Exercises in The C Programming Language by Brian W. Kernighan and Dennis M. Ritchie